dabeng/learn-angularjs-with-example/README.md

 ## Lesson 5 - practical app demonstration
 * Let's sumup what AnguarlJS can do for you
 * Cohort — https://github.com/dabeng/cohort

+## Lesson 6 - sumup and best practices
+* Let's sumup what AnguarlJS can do for you
+* coding style and best practives